 The key components of the GROW model in coaching are goal, reality, options, and way forward.
 The GROW model provides a structured approach to guide individuals from defining objectives to actionable steps.
 The Goal sets a clear vision for what the coachee wants to achieve.
 Reality examines the current situation, highlighting challenges and opportunities.
 Options encourage brainstorming potential solutions and strategies.
 The Way Forward establishes specific, actionable steps for achieving the goal.
 Developed by Sir John Whitmore, the GROW model has been championed by leaders like Bill Gates and Eric Schmidt for driving personal and professional growth, solidifying its role in effective coaching practices.

-What is the process of applying the GROW model in business coaching?
+What are the process of applying the GROW model in business coaching?

-The process of applying the GROW model in business coaching is:
+Listed below are process of applying the GROW model in business coaching.

 1. Goal Setting: Start by helping the coach define clear, specific, and measurable goals, which are related to performance, leadership development, or achieving a particular target.